 They will also be able to benefit from direct shipment to their customers without going through a warehouse.

 All in a simplified procedure for the EMCS customs software thanks to the certified consignee and sender.

-Note that there are more than 175,000* restaurants and 17,405* hotels listed in France, 23,500* restaurants and 2,000* hotels in Belgium, and more than 42,000* restaurants, 20,000* hotels in the Netherlands.
-Which represents a significant number of potential customers for whom the wine can be sold.
+Note that there are more than 175,000* restaurants and 17,405* hotels listed in France, 23,500* restaurants and 2,000* hotels in Belgium, and more than 42,000* restaurants, 20,000* hotels in the Netherlands, and more than 7200* hotels in Spain and more than 279.000 establishments which sell alcohol.
+This represents a significant number of potential customers for whom the wine can be sold.

 Opening up new markets for the sale of your alcohols is increasingly simple with Eurotax, do not hesitate to visit our page for more information on our alcohol excise service, you can also contact us directly for any question.